-Though the default vanilla installs of Google Chrome is more than enough for normal internet users who use it for reading news, listening to music and watching videos online, there are many other internet users who feel that they need even more features integrated into their web browser.
+Though the default vanilla installs of Google Chrome are more than enough for normal internet users who use it for casually browsing the web, reading news, listening to music, and watching videos online, there are many other internet users who feel that they need even more useful features integrated into their web browser.
+And that’s precisely why chrome extensions were introduced – allowing people to customize their browsers as per their liking and make it more useful.

 uBlock Origin is a free and open-source yet efficient adblocker.
 What we mean by efficient here is that it doesn’t use much of your system memory, unlike other ad blockers which can eat up your freely available memory as you start browsing through the internet.